-Well, it's because of a purposely intended function of booting 3.3 DOS.
+Well, it's because of a purposely intended function of 3.3 booting DOS.
 At one point, during the Boot process, the RAM Card is enabled and address location \$E000 is written with \$00 (that's zero in hexadecimal).
 The RAM card is then disabled and the Apple returns to the "normal" (motherboard firmware) BASIC.
 Later, after the booting process is over, if DOS attempts to retrieve a program that requires a BASIC other than the "normal BASIC" (that which is present on the Language Card, then the following analysis is made by DOS:-

-If the data in \$E000 is \$20 then the alternate language is Integer BASIC.
-If the data in \$E000 is \$4C then alternate language is Applesoft.
-If the data in \$E000 is \$20 (as booting 3.3 POS made as) the language is approach to any set of the language is approach to any set of the language is approach.
+• If the data in \$E000 is \$20 then the alternate language is Integer BASIC.

+• If the data in \$E000 is \$4C then alternate language is Applesoft.

-DOS made so), then the language is assumed to be unusable.
+• If the data in \$E000 is \$20 (as booting 3.3 DOS made so), then the language is assumed to be unusable.